crtarsorg/data-centar/README.md

 4: Polling Stations.

-Data Source 1 only supports requests from 1 through 3 for all election types and all years.
+Data Source 1 only supports requests for territory_admin_level (instanca) 1 through 3 for all election types and all years.

-Data Source 2 supports from 1 through 4 but only for 2014 and 2016 parliamentary elections.
+Data Source 2 has data for territory_admin_level (instanca from 1 through 4 for 2014 parliamentary elections but only for 4 for 2016 parliamentary elections.

-_Note: Requests for territory_admin_level **4** for Data Source 2 might return an error due to the large size of the response it generates.
+_Note: Requests for territory_admin_level **4** for Data Source 2 might throw an _"aggregation result exceeds maximum document size"_ error due to the large size of the response it generates.
 This is because it attempts to fetch results disaggregated by  polling station and there are a lot of polling stations. _**This needs to be fixed, probably with pagination.**

 ##### The API Requests